kletobias/p2022/_posts/2022-05-07-multicollinearity.md

     There is correlation between the two, given threshold alpha=0.05 on a one-tailed test.

-The results show, that the positive linear relationship between the random variables S1 and S2 was confirmed by $r$.
+The results show that the positive linear relationship between the random variables S1 and S2 was confirmed by $r$.
 The two metrics $r$ and $cov$ gave correct predictions in regard to the correlation.